syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 {% endtabs %}

-Helper text visibility can be disabled by setting `ShowHelperText` property as false, by default it is enabled.
+The visibility of the helper text can be disabled by setting the `ShowHelperText` property to false.
+By default, it is set to true.

 ![](Getting-Started_images/textInput_getting_img10.png)

 ### Error message

-When text input isn’t accepted, an error message can display instructions on how to fix it.
-Error messages are displayed below the input line, replacing helper text until fixed.
-It can be set by
+When the text input is not accepted, an error message will display instructions to fix it.
+Error messages will be displayed below the input line till entering the correct text.
+It can be set using the
-`ErrorText` property, but it will be displayed only when set the `HasError` property as `true`.
+`ErrorText` property, but it will be displayed only when the `HasError` property is set to `true`.

 {% tabs %}